Kazakhstan may have to halt Tengiz work over coronavirus spread

 “At the moment, it is necessary to ensure control over the implementation of this plan, otherwise it may lead to growth in the number of cases, isolation and natural shutdown of the company or forced shutdown of the company,” she said.

-Tengiz, developed by Chevron-led joint venture Tengizchevroil (TCO), accounts for a third of Kazakhstan’s oil output.
-Exxon Mobil, Russia’s LUKOIL and Kazakh state energy firm KazMunayGaz also have stakes in TCO.
+Tengiz, developed by Chevron-led joint venture Tengizchevroil, accounts for a third of Kazakhstan’s oil output.

-“Currently, TCO production continues uninterrupted and we remain focused on maintaining safe and reliable operations,” the company said in a statement.

-The venture has delayed planned maintenance, reduced the number of its own and contractors’ staff deployed at the site, and reduced work on a $45 billion expansion project in order to curb the outbreak.
+The venture has delayed planned maintenance and reduced work on an expansion project in order to curb the outbreak.

-“The reduction has and continues to take place in a safe, phased and controlled manner according to a previously developed and approved plan,” TCO said.

-The company said it has developed COVID-19 testing to proactively identify people who may have been exposed to the virus.
-A hospital has been established in Tengiz to handle mild and asymptomatic cases.

-Reporting by Tamara Vaal; Additional reporting by Mariya Gordeyeva in Almaty; writing by Olzhas Auyezov; editing by Jason Neely
+Tengizchevroil, based in the western Atyrau province, had no immediate comment on Wednesday.
+(Reporting by Tamara Vaal; writing by Olzhas Auyezov; editing by Jason Neely)